Gemini-HUN/spore-mod-catalog/README.md

 ### My Spore Archive Mods

-Here you can find archived Spore projects that are preserved, documented, or maintained for accessibility and future reference.
+Here you can find archived Spore projects that are preserved, documented, and maintained for accessibility and future reference.

 | Mod Name | Latest Version | Type | Area | Link to Mod | Total Downloads |
 | :--- | :---: | :--- | :--- | :--- | :---: |